Skip to main content

 But what about a waste plant operator mistaking an explosive gas bottle for common rubbish?
 Or an oncologist giving your MRI a low-risk evaluation when in fact it should have been instant surgery?

 Algorithms are simply better at tirelessly spotting gas bottles than we are.
-Then again, humans are better at interpreting situations and deciding on next steps.
+Then again, humans are better at interpreting situations and deciding on the next steps.
 Combine man and machine, and you’ve got yourself a winning team.
 So why does 90% of AI stay in the lab, never to get past the conceptual phase?

 Reason #1: the data won’t do